MasonNotJason/Swipetify/README.md

 - Sometimes, the program just doesn't hook into Spotify correctly.
 Not sure if this is a Spotify bug or a Swipetify one, but usually I fix it by relaunching the script, ensuring that Spotify is maximized and paused.
 	- Also, if you *don't* use Spotify Premium, you might need to edit line 10 to match the name of your Spotify window.
- - I really, really can't figure out what is causign the UserWarning messages in console.
-It's very strange, and it doesn't happen

 Having problems?
 Don't be a stranger!
 Please reach out with any bugs/fixes you've found: It's greatly appreciated!